apache/drill/_docs/performance-tuning/drill-metastore/010-using-drill-metastore.md

 ---
 title: "Using Drill Metastore"
 parent: "Drill Metastore"
-date: 2020-01-30
+date: 2020-01-31
 ---

 Drill 1.17 introduces the Drill Metastore which stores the table schema and table statistics.
 Statistics allow Drill to better create optimal query plans.

-The Metastore is an Beta feature; it is subject to change.
+The Metastore is a Beta feature; it is subject to change.
 We encourage you to try it and provide feedback.
 Because the Metastore is in Beta, the SQL commands and Metastore formats may change in the next release.
 {% include startnote.html %}In Drill 1.17, this feature is supported for Parquet tables only and is disabled by default.{% include endnote.html %}